Open Letter to SFWA Upon My Resignation

 As for those parties who continue to go on about tax-free donations, please explain how incorporating in California enables that while incorporation in Massachusetts doesn’t?
 I’d be fascinated to know.

-Jeb Kinnison
+5. Jeb Kinnison Avatar

 Very well put and succinct.
 I eak out enough for a meager existence through my indie books, but still would not qualify under their rules.
 Grant-based writing tends to be written to the audience of bureaucrats and progressive foundation nomenklatura that run the grantgivers — in the end the subsidized output drives out politically-disapproved works, and you have East Germany.
 If we read only what NPR approved of, we’d be crippled as a people.
 Oh, wait…